-15.31 Stations
+15.31 Stations DE OF STATE

 The code set up for this test is 6789-M. For M. the first pulse is open circuit, second a light negative, the third open circuit and the fourth heavy negative.
 The lamp relay (D) is to be operated.
 The operation in order is as follows: The first pulse, open circuit, causes no operation.
-The light negative pulse over the fundamental circuit operates the (SM-) relay, which in turn closes a circuit from ground on its armature, (Z) relay normal, winding of the (W) relay, to battery through the 450 ohm winding of the (Z) relay.
+The light negative pulse over the fundamental circuit operates the (SN-) relay, which in turn closes a circuit from ground on its armsture, (2) relay nor.
+1, winding of the (W) relay to battery through the 450 ohm winding of the (Z) relay.
 This circuit operates the (W) relay but does not operate the (Z) relay.
-The (W) relay operated, closes a circuit from ground on its make contect.
-(DR) relay operated, (ST-1) relay normal, to battery through the winding of the (ST) relay, which operates.
-The (3T) relay operated, connects ground to the (ST-1) relay, which however, does not operate, being short-circuited by ground through the make contact of the (W) relay.
-The third palse being open circuit, the operating ground for the (W) relay is removed.
-A circuit is now closed from ground on the (W) relay operated, 190 ohm winding of the (Z) relay, holding the (W) relay operated and operating the (Z) relay.
-The operation of the (Z) relay performs no useful function at this time.
-The last pulse, a heavy negative, operates the (SN-) and (MO-2) relays.
-The operation of the (SN-1) relay short-circuits and releases the (W) relay, but holds the (Z) relay operated.
-The operation of the (MG-2) relay closes a circuit through the (2) and (DR-1) relays operated, (T-1) relay normal, operating the (D-5) relay.
-The (D-3) relay operated; (a) locks to ground through its windings in series. (b) closes in part a circuit for lighting a progress, a match and an RCI lamp.
-The release of the (W) relay removes the short-circuit from the winding of the (ST-1) relay, allowing it to operate in series with the (ST) relay.
-The operation of the (ST) and (ST-1) relays, transfers the selecting leads to the thousands lamp relays.
+The (W) relay operated, closes a circuit from ground on its make contact, (DR) relay operated, (ST-1) relay normal, to battery through the winding of the (ST) relay, which operates.
+The (37) relay operated, connects ground to the (ST-1) relay, which however, does not operate, being short-circuited by ground through the make contact of the (W) relay.
+The third pulse being open circuit, the operating ground for the (W) relay is removed.
+A circuit is now closed from ground on the (W) relay operated, 190 ohm winding of the (2) relay, holding the (W) relay operated and operating the (2) relay.
+The operation of the (2) relay performs no useful function at this time.
+The last pulse, a heavy negative, operates the (SR-) and (MG-2) relays.
+The operation of the (SE-1) relay short-circuits and releases the (W) relay, but holds the (Z) relay operated.
+The operation of the (M-2) relay closes a circuit through the (Z) and (DR-1) relays operated, (ST-1) relay normal, operating the (D-3) relay.
+The (D-3) relay operated; (a) locks to ground through its windings in series, (b) closes in part a circuit for lighting a progress, a match and an RCI lamp.
+The release of the (W) and (Z) relays removes the short-circuit from the winding of the (ST-1) relay, allowing it to operate in series with the (ST) relay.
+The operation of the (ST) and (ST-1) relays, transfers the selecting leads to the thousands lamp redolds valor palays. to